-Glioblastomas are the most common, and one of the most aggressive types of brain cancer found in adults.
+Glioblastomas are the most common and aggressive types of brain cancer found in adults.
 The current standard treatment involves surgery to remove as much of the tumour as possible, followed by radiotherapy and chemotherapy.
-Despite aggressive treatment, tumour recurrence is inevitable, highlighting the urgent need to understand why these treatments are failing.
+Despite aggressive treatment, tumour recurrence is often inevitable, highlighting the urgent need to understand why these treatments are failing.

-This research project will help improve our knowledge the differences between healthy brain tissue and tumour cells.
+This research project will help to improve our knowledge of the differences between healthy brain tissue and tumour cells.
 It will help us better understand the underlying mechanisms driving aggressive glioblastomas, and identify ways in which we can disrupt these interactions with drugs to slow tumour growth.
+GBMs lacking the MTAP gene represent a subset of tumours with significantly poor survival.
+So it’s a priority to identify novel targets in this subset.
+The test for the presence or absence of MTAP in GBM could become an important biomarker test for these patients, and potentially steer the type of treatment people receive in the future.